Decoding Fractions: What is 15 of 31? A practical guide

 -

 Finance: Fractions can be used to represent portions of investments or debts.
-Take this: if you own 15 shares of a company's 31 total shares, you own 15/31 of the company.
+Here's one way to look at it: if you own 15 shares of a company's 31 total shares, you own 15/31 of the company.

 Frequently Asked Questions (FAQ)